kk60503/CS-Audio/BrinaLuna/README.md

 to edit and build the synth with.
 User should be able to build and open the standalone plugin from their chosen editor/environment.

+The plugin currently has some issues with popping and crackling if using the reverb and distortion effects together.
+The distortion is not quite to the point of adequacy.
+Phaser + reverb is adequate and enjoyable.
+Efforts will be made for improved audio and greater GUI options for effect controls.

 **Licensing information available in LICENSE.txt**